-Likely my favourite Frankincense type, Boswellia Rivae never stays in the shop for long.
+Likely my favourite Frankincense type, fresh Boswellia Rivae never stays in the shop for long.

 It has a haunting, rich fragrance with a soft candy-like sweetness reminiscent of its distant cousin Palo Santo, (Bursera Graveolens).
 With a deep amber heart and a light, sweet spiciness, it is my go-to Frank in many of my blends and is a beautiful resin on the coal.